 In winter, Lamblot uses a technique where he braids the vines in order to increase energy exchange and as a natural protection against frost.
 Spring means a good amount of debudding to control yields and ultimately build intensity and texture to his wines.
 Harvest, of course, is all done by hand, in small, flat bins where the bunches are all on one layer in order to keep the grapes entirely intact.
 While he incorporates a traditional wooden press, he presses very slowly and carefully separates each press fraction which he then vinifies on its own.
 The wines are fermented with indigenous yeasts in a mix of 228 to 600-liter barrels, mostly used.
 He ultimately plans to make his own barrels from wooden staves of local oak that he is presently seasoning and drying for several years.
 He is also experimenting with fermenting and aging in jarres, or clay amphoras, particularly on his single parcel wines.

 For the second fermentation, he bottles the wines at around 11 months without fining, filtration or cold stabilization.
 SO2 levels are kept relatively low, around 15-20 mg total at bottling.
 After a couple of years using standard selected yeasts, he now works with a local laboratory to isolate and replicate the naturally occurring yeasts that occur in each vineyard for the prise de mousse.
+Additionally, Alexandre opts to bottle with 22 grams of sugar instead of the more typical 24 grams, resulting in a soft, fine mousse.
 For the remuage, the wines are hand-riddled on traditional wooden pupitres using a process called poignettages where the bottles are also shaken by hand to remix the yeast during the aging sur-latte.
 Disgorgements are done by hand, à la volée, and almost always without dosage (Brut Nature).
 Lastly, the philosophy of sustainability is carried over in Lamblot’s selection of packaging materials.
 Bottles, labels and boxes are all mostly recycled, and come from local suppliers, corks too sourced locally as well.

 The Lamblot range starts with his cuvée called Intuition named for his intuition and guided intentionality that governs his philosophy of grape growing and winemaking.
 It is a Meunier-dominant blend of all three grape varieties on the estate.
 However, in years when the Meunier does not meet his standards (such as 2017), he will make a cuvée called Mouvance, which is a term referring to the dependence of one phenomenon on another.
 Lamblot also makes a couple of parcellaire wines, each from 100% Pinot Meunier.
 At present, there are Les Cotes Chéries (1984 plantings in Gueux) and La Frénésie (Vrigny).
 That list could very well expand as Lamblot learns more about the sub-parcels within his current holdings, or is able to find other vineyards that merit bottling on their own.
 Finally, in the future, there will be a Solera wine to come which is quietly aging in foudres.